MRskyPG/MRskyPG/README.md

 ### About me:

-I graduated from NSTU (Novosibirsk) with a bachelor's degree in 2025 (Faculty of Applied Mathematics and Computer Science).
+I graduated from NSTU (Novosibirsk) with a Bachelor's degree in 2025 (Faculty of Applied Mathematics and Computer Science).
-My current master's degree is Robotics and Artificial Intelligence at ITMO (Saint Petersburg).
+My current Master's degree is Robotics and Artificial Intelligence at ITMO (Saint Petersburg).

 In addition to programming, I also can play guitar, do sports and juggle! :grin: